How Do I Set Up FightCamp Boxing at Home?

 Luckily, you can create the perfect flooring in any location with a quality mat.
 One of the best floor mats you can train on comes with the FightCamp gym.
 The puzzle mat comes in eight 2’ x 2’ squares that fit tightly together to form a perfect 8’ x 4’ workout space.
 This is ample room for a heavy bag as well as conditioning exercises like core work.
 Plus, the mat is even durable enough for lifting weights, which is often not the case with other mats.

 2. Heavy Bag

 When you’re looking at heavy bags, there are some things to consider:

 Space: While many people would like to hang a boxing bag, this simply isn’t possible due to limited space or drywall.
-For at-home gyms, a free-standing bag is the best option.
+For at-home gyms, a free-standing punching bag is the best option.

-Training Style: If you are doing any kind of kicking or kickboxing, you need a full-length bag.
+Training Style: If you are doing any kind of kicking or kickboxing, you need a full-length heavy bag.

 Price/Quality: When it comes to heavy bags, cheaper options just aren’t going to last long.
 They are also likely to be less stable during more intense workouts.

 The FightCamp free-standing bag is a durable, high quality, and affordable option that is perfect for at-home boxing gyms.
-It comes in three pieces that are very easy to put together – the bag ring to keep it stable, the base, and the bag itself.
+It comes in three pieces that are easy to put together – a bag ring to keep the bag stable, a base, and the punching bag itself.

-To set up the FightCamp bag and stand, start by placing the base in the middle of the bag ring.
-To fill up the base, always use dry sand, not water.
+To set up the FightCamp punching bag and stand, start by placing the base in the middle of the bag ring.
+To fill up the base, we recommend dry sand and not water.
 Place the bag on the base and secure the straps over the lip of the base, and you’re ready to go!

 3. Hand Wraps & Boxing Gloves